koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `log-level`: The log filtering level
  - `instance-id`: An ID that uniquely identifies the instance
  - `descriptors`: The directory containing protobuf descriptors for rpc message types
- - `endpoint`: Http listen endpoint
+ - `endpoint`: HTTP listen endpoint
  - `listen`: Multiaddr to listen on